-NAMA has made material progress in achievement of its objectives including exceeding its deleveraging targets to date.
-NAMA continues to generate significant cash through disposals of assets and loans and the receipt of non-disposal income and the receipt of $\in$ 44.5bn cash since inception has significantly reduced NAMA's asset portfolio.
-Key cash generation indicators:
+NAMA has made material progress in the achievement of its objectives including exceeding its deleveraging targets to date.
+NAMA continues to generate significant cash through disposals of assets and loans and the receipt of non-disposal income.
+During the quarter ended 31 March 2020, despite the impact of the Covid-19 pandemic, a number of key milestones have been achieved as NAMA has generated cumulative cash in excess of €45.5bn since inception and also redeemed the remaining €1,064m subordinated debt.
+Key cash generation indicators include:

-• NAMA generated €0.5bn in cash in the six month period to 30 June 2019.

-• NAMA generated a further €0.2bn in cash in the period from 30 June to 20 September 2019, bringing cumulative cash generated to €44.7bn since inception.

-• Cash, cash equivalent, collateral and liquid asset balances held at 30 June 2019 were €3.3bn.
+- NAMA generated €0.2bn in cash in the quarter ended 31 March 2020, bringing total cash generated from inception to 31 March 2020 to €45.5bn. - NAMA generated a further €0.1bn in cash in the period from 31 March to 26 June 2020, bringing cumulative cash generated to €45.6bn since inception. - Cash, cash equivalent, collateral and liquid asset balances held at 31 March 2020 were €2.9bn.

-Profitability

-NAMA recorded a profit after tax of €48m for the six month period to 30 June 2019 (H1 2018: €281m).
+Trading position

+Due to the impact of the Covid-19 pandemic, the Q1 2020 Section 55 Accounts record a loss after tax of €49m for the quarter ended 31 March 2020 (2019 Q1: profit of €41m).